dzuk-mutant/blockchain/list/list.md

 These instances often advertise themselves as having laissez-faire moderation or as 'not a safe space', what they really mean is that they are a safe space for a variety of violent and/or hateful ideologies, including (but not limited to):

-- White supremacy
-- Neo-nazi
-- Alt-right / Alt-light / Identitarian
+- White supremacy / Neo-nazi / Alt-right / Alt-light / Identitarian
-- Male supremacy (ie. Manosphere, The Red Pill, PUA, MGTOW, Incel, etc.)
+- Male supremacy (Manosphere, The Red Pill, PUA, MGTOW, Incel, etc.)
-- Neo-reactionary (which is basically white supremacy and male supremacy but tailored to Silicon Valley)
-- GamerGate
+- Neo-reactionary / GamerGate
+- 'Anarcho'-capitalists, objectivists and other shitty libertarians
 - TERFs/fake goths
-- general anti-LGBTQ+ / homophobia / transphobia / etc.
+- General anti-LGBTQ+ / homophobia / transphobia / etc.
-- general anti-muslim bigotry
+- General anti-muslim bigotry
+- General anti-semitism
-- Slurs, shitty edglord humour and behaviour
+- Shitty edglord humour and behaviour

 Some of these are pretty obvious, others, less so.
-(The ones that are less obvious have links, other are awaiting articles because of the ongoing migration ^^)
+(The ones that are less obvious have links, other are awaiting articles because of the ongoing migration from the old list ^^)

 - [**comm.network**](instances/comm_network/comm_network.md)
 - [**community.highlandarrow.com**](instances/community_highlandarrow_com/community_highlandarrow_com.md)